vid-pas/superlumic/README.md

 ## Out of the box result?

-Starting from "default.yml" this will get you:
+Starting from "roderik.yml" this will get you:

 * All my favorite GUI apps installed via Homebrew Cask
 * All my favorite commandline apps installed via Homebrew
-* -A fully operational PHP 5.5 installation with composer, optimised for running Symfony-
+* A fully operational PHP 5.5 installation with composer, optimised for running Symfony
-* -A MySQL and Postgresql database-
+* A MySQL and Postgresql database
-* -A configured Sublime Text 3-
+* A configured Sublime Text 3
 * NodeJS and several frontend oriented tools like bower, gulp and grunt
 * A bash 4 CLI environment, with a nice prompt, and terminal theme
 * A VIM environment with Janus installed